multitenantkit/multitenantkit/packages/contracts/domain-contracts/src/shared/hooks/HOOKS.md

 **A**: Use the `shared` object: `shared.myData = value`.

-### Q: What if my side effect fails in `afterExecution`?
+### Q: What if my side effect fails in `onSuccess`?

-**A**: Wrap side effects in try/catch to prevent aborting the execution on side effect failures.
+**A**: Side effect errors in `onSuccess` are automatically caught and logged.
+The business operation will still return success.
+You can optionally wrap them in try/catch for custom error handling, but it's no longer required to prevent execution abortion.

 ---